AidenPetersen/crypto-coproc/README.md

 ## Communication
 The coprocessor will be communicated with the AXI4 Lite bus.

-The instruction will be sent via the s_axi_wdata port with the following formats:
+The instructions will be sent via the `s_axi_wdata port` with the following formats:

 - Loads (LUI, LLU):
   - [ 31:21 ] opcode